Isoorientin

-Isoorientin (or homoorientin) is a flavone, a chemical flavonoid-like compound.
+Isoorientin (homoorientin) is a flavone, a chemical flavonoid-like compound.
 It is the luteolin-6-C-glucoside.

+Natural occurrence

+Isoorientin can be isolated from the passion flower, Vitex negundo, Terminalia myriocarpa, the Açaí palm, and Swertia japonica.

+Potential pharmacology

+Isoorientin has been studied for its potential pharmacological activity.
 Bioassay-directed fractionation techniques led to isolation of isoorientin as the main hypoglycaemic component in Gentiana olivieri.
 Studies also showed that isoorientin is a potential neuroprotective compound against Alzheimer's disease.

-Natural occurrences

-Isoorientin can be isolated from the passion flower, Vitex negundo, Terminalia myriocarpa, the Açaí palm and Swertia japonica.